atduskgreg/ofxaddons.com/Readme.md

 #### Running a Crawl

-Crawling and updating is all run through a series of rake tasks defined in Rakefile.
-To run the master task:
+Crawling and updating is run through the script runner:

-    $ bundle exec rake cron
+    $ rails r 'Importer.new.run(no_cache: true)'

+If you pass no_cache: false, the importer will use a cached responses from the github API (if available).
+This helps speed up development since you skip all the HTTP request overhead and just read the responses off of the local disk.